xiahualiu/blog/content/posts/cpp-forward-declaration.md

 Forward declaration is very useful in almost all senarios in C++ and should be preferred over `#include` directive at any time.

 Even though `#include` is a traditional way to declare a lot of symbols from another file at once but in C++, header files can be really hard to process because of template.

+## Break Circular Include

+Because forward declaration doesn't need you to actually include, you can use it to break circular include in rare cases.

+However, when you see circular includes, it is usually a sign of bad software architecture design, so I suggest re-organize your software instead of using forward declaration as a workaround.